janlelis/clipboard/README.md

 Activate with: `Clipboard.implementation = :osc52`

 OSC52 is an ANSI escape sequence that some terminals support to access the system clipboard.
-One advantage of using this clipboard proider is that it is possible to copy from remote ssh sessions to your system clipboard.
+One advantage of using this clipboard provider is that it is possible to copy from remote ssh sessions to your system clipboard.

 As of the current version, only **copy** and **clear** commands are supported (no **paste**).